We believe that theatre is for everyone. Entry to the National Theatre building is free and everyone is welcome with or without a theatre ticket.

 The building is open to the public all day, from Monday to Saturday.
 There are cafes, restaurants and bars where you can buy food and drink, a bookshop, and free things to enjoy, including exhibitions and the chance to see behind the scenes with the Sherling Backstage Walkway.
 There are also quieter areas throughout the building with free Wi-Fi.

 All our staff are identifiable by their National Theatre passes and /or uniform.
 Any staff member is here to assist you with any query you may have.

-To tell us about your experiences at the National Theatre, please email firstname.lastname@example.org.
+To tell us about your experiences at the National Theatre, or to seek permission for any proposed activity as set out below, please email firstname.lastname@example.org.

 Whilst on our premises, please speak to any member of staff.

 Families with children are welcome throughout the year and breastfeeding is allowed anywhere on site.

 Most of our public spaces are fully accessible to pushchairs and wheelchair users.

 We have free public toilets and baby changing facilities, as well as a family-friendly food and drink offer available.